minikikplBLAAA/Win95inpython/README.md

 # Win95 Style Python Application

 This project is a Windows 95 style desktop environment application built with Python and PyQt5.
-It includes several classic apps such as Calculator, Notepad, Paint, and Explorer, all styled to mimic the Windows 95 look and feel.
+It includes several classic apps such as Calculator, Notepad, Paint, Explorer, Pomidor, and a custom-built Browser, all styled to mimic the Windows 95 look and feel.

 ## Features

 - Windows 95 style UI with custom window frames and controls
 - Dynamically generated colorful icons using Pillow
-- Multiple apps: Calculator, Notepad, Paint, Explorer
+- Multiple apps: Calculator, Notepad, Paint, Explorer, Pomidor, and a custom-built Browser
 - Sound effects using pygame
 - Easy to run and package as an executable
-- has its own browser

 ## Running the Application

 1. Ensure you have Python 3.7+ installed.
 2. Install required dependencies:
    ```
-   pip install PyQt5 pygame Pillow
+   pip install PyQt5 pygame Pillow PyQtWebEngine
    ```
 3. Run the main application:
    ```